pran-7-5/eco_style/README.md

 If you eat poison you will die.
 But venom is not poison, you will die of venom if it gets into your bloodstream only like if the snake bites you.
 But if you drink it you will get too high.
 Just don't do these things here, you people are not mentally strong.
 Why this?
 Because it can cure anything.
 It controls time.
 Yeah, I said you can't build a time machine and go past and future, but you can control yours.
 Yeah this slows down aging.
-But again it has an overdose so, the best is ma,riju,ana(this also slows down aging).
+But again it has an overdose so, the best is marijuana(this also slows down aging).

 Snake wrapped around neck because his name is Kal(time), we are actually not in a cyclical path, we are in a helical path, which means the world will not be in the same position next year after revolving around the sun.
 Yeah, nasa is a liar, the clock we are using is actually not good, very imperfect, so I have my own calendar.
 Just a quick note: your birthday actually changes every year.